 Array Layout and Slope Considerations

 Roof slope: Installing solar panels on a sloped roof can improve the system's efficiency since the slope may naturally match the optimal solar orientation.
-However, it may also lead to more complex installation procedures and higher structural requirements.
+But it could also make installation more complicated and require more structural support.

 Footnotes